-3D Scanning can be used to help create these 3D Computer Model files for use in 3D Printing.
+3D Scanning can be used to help create 3D Computer Model files for use in 3D Printing.

 3D Scanning is computationally intensive (time to process the scanned data) so it is best to decide which is quicker and therefore more cost effective or more precise; 3D Scanning or 3D CAD Modelling.

 Creating a 3D Scan can be the best option for objects where the exact detailed* recreation of complex compound curves or surface textures are required (pattens, text, inscriptions), something that is not really humanly or economically possible to recreate.

 q.
 ‘Photogrammetry is the science of making measurements from photographs.
 The input to photogrammetry is photographs, and the output is typically a map, a drawing, a measurement, or a 3D model of some real-world object or scene.’

 3D Structured Light

 q.
 ‘Structured-light 3D scanners project a pattern of light on the subject and look at the deformation of the pattern on the subject.
 The pattern is projected onto the subject using either an LCD projector or other stable light source.
 A camera, offset slightly from the pattern projector, looks at the shape of the pattern and calculates the distance of every point in the field of view.’